Scuba Diving Gear List – The Complete Dive Equipment Guide

-If you choose high end then you can save yourself a few other pieces of equipment and the higher initial cost is completely offset by not having to spend money on other gear.
+If you choose one of the high-end dive computers, then you can save yourself a few other pieces of equipment, The higher initial cost is entirely offset by not having to spend money on other scuba gear.

 Wetsuits come in many different shapes and forms.
-Mostly the difference will be the thickness of the material.
-They are also used to keep you warm and to protect you somewhat.
-Be aware that they are not the best choice if you dive in really cold water.
-Also remember that a thicker wetsuit will be stiffer.
+Mostly the difference is the thickness of the neoprene material and what type of neoprene is used.
+They are used to keep you warm and to protect you somewhat from the surrounding environment when you dive.

 Our best pick for a wetsuit is the Seavenger Men and Women 3mm Full Wetsuit.

 A drysuit keeps you even warmer than a wetsuit.
 And, as the name states, you also stay dry.
-If you dive in cold climates then use a drysuit instead of a wetsuit.
+If you dive in cold climates, then use a drysuit instead of a wetsuit.

 Another piece of equipment you should always bring with you.
-No, you won’t use it to fend off sharks but in case you get entangled in kelp or a net, you can cut your way out of the entrapment.
+No, you won’t use it to fend off sharks, but in case you get entangled in kelp or a net, you can cut your way out of the entrapment.

-Our top pick for a dive knife is the Promate Scuba Dive Snorkel Titanium Knife which provides durability at a great price.
+Our top pick for a dive knife is the Promate Scuba Dive Snorkel Titanium Knife, which provides durability at a great price.

-Our top pick for a wrist mounted compass is the Oceanic Wrist Mount Compass.
+Our top pick for a wrist-mounted compass is the Oceanic Wrist Mount Compass.